HarvEX / Turbo-Sniper :: Macro Processor

 raise Exit # exit a macro (before its natural end)

 Upon HarvEX startup the macro [init] is called if present.
-This script can be edited in order to get all customization done.
-For example install +Tools menu commands for quick access.
+This init script can be edited in order to configure a special startup.

 Top Level Functions